ssko1/kotrans/README.md

 Browser-based file transfer system using binary.js as the client and node.js as the server.

-###Based on how kotrans transfers very large files to the server, this module only works on applications that run under centOS/ubuntu and similar systems.
+###Due to how kotrans transfers very large files to the server, this module only works on applications that run under centOS/ubuntu and similar systems.

 ## Download